shrutiyer/ExercisesInC/homeworks/homework04.md

 1) What abstractions do file systems provide?
 Give an example of something that is logically true about files systems but not true of their implementations.

+    Ans.
+Looking at a file system with its abstractions, the file name and the file contents look like they are key-value pairs.
+The file also appears like it is a sequence of bytes.
+It is logically true that files are byte-based but in reality, the persistent storage is block-based.

 2) What information do you imagine is stored in an `OpenFileTableEntry`?

+    Ans.
+The data structure would probably contain the contents of the file, the pointer that keeps track of how much of the file has been read, and file name, file type, the owners and members, etc.

 3) What are some of the ways operating systems deal with the relatively slow performance of persistent storage?

+    Ans.
+If a file needs data from the slow persistent storage, the operating system will interrupt the process until the I/O request to get data from the disk is complete and instead run other processes

 4) Suppose your program writes a file and prints a message indicating that it is done writing.
 Then a power cut crashes your computer.
 After you restore power and reboot the computer, you find that the file you wrote is not there.
 What happened?

+    Ans.
+The file contents might have been saved in memory if it was going to occupy less than a block on the disk.
+Once there is at least a block worth of memory to write, the file will be saved permanently on the disk.
+The power cut might have happened before the OS had a chance to write that block.

 5) Can you think of one advantage of a File Allocation Table over a UNIX inode?
 Or an advantage of a inode over a FAT?

+    Ans.

 6) What is overhead?
 What is fragmentation?